hsiaolinhu/hsiaolinhu.github.io/_pages/includes/pub.md

 <!-- [**Project**](https://github.com/xiaulinhu/pinn-pytorch) <strong><span class='show_paper_citations' data='4FA6C0AAAAAJ:LkGwnXOMwfcC'></span></strong> -->

 - We explores how LLM-generated texts influence IR systems, revealing a source bias where neural models favor LLM-generated documents.
-- We explain this bias using information theory, showing it extends from first-stage retrievers to second-stage re-rankers due to the focused semantics of LLM-generated content.
+- We use information theory to explain this bias, showing it arises from the focused semantics of LLM-generated content.
 </div>
 </div>